phusion/passenger_apt_automation/README.md

         git pull
         cd ../..
         git commit -a -m "Add packaging support for Ubuntu 15.10 Wily" git push

+### Removing support for a distribution

+In these instructions, we assume that the distribution to be removed is Ubuntu 15.05 "wily".
+Update the actual parameters accordingly.

+ 1. Remove the distribution's definition from `internal/lib/distro_info.rb`, `DEFAULT_DISTROS` constant.
+ 2. Run `./internal/scripts/regen_distro_info_script.sh`.
+ 3. Update the package definitions in `debian_specs/`.
+Remove `<% if %>` statements that target only this distribution.
+ 4. Remove the test box for this distribution.

+     1. Remove `docker-images/setup-testbox-docker-image-ubuntu-15.10`
+     2. Remove `docker-images/testbox-ubuntu-15.10/`
+     3. Edit `docker-images/Makefile` and remove entries for this distribution's testbox.

+ 5. Commit and push all changes:

+        git add -u docker-images
+        git commit -a -m "Remove support for Ubuntu 15.10 Wily" git push

+ 6. Inside the [passenger](https://github.com/phusion/passenger) repository, update the `packaging/debian` submodule (which refers to the `passenger_apt_automation` repository) to the latest commit, then commit the result.
+Assuming you want the submodule to update to the latest `master` branch commit:

+        cd packaging/debian
+        git checkout master
+        git pull
+        cd ../..
+        git commit -a -m "Remove packaging support for Ubuntu 15.10 Wily" git push

 ### Building Nginx packages only